What are the steps to make pizza at home?

 Step 1: Make your Dough

 Make your dough!
 Don’t buy premade dough.
+Of all the steps to making pizza at home, this is one of the most important!
 It’s never the same as making it fresh.
 We make Neapolitan dough for our homemade pizzas because we like the bubble, chewy texture it provides.
 It rolls out easy, cooks easy, and tastes like a real pizzeria.
 There’s nothing more disheartening than spending all this time prepping for the perfect pizza to find that you’ve got a tasteless, bready dough.

 Okay, back to the dough.
 You need to let it rest for a minimum of one hour.
 Overnight resting in the fridge tightly wrapped in plastic wrap is best, but that takes some planning on your part.
 That’s great if you are expecting pizza night in advance, but you can also have a spontaneous pizza night, too!